Jul 24, 2020 | Mum, Dad, I'm a YouTuber!

 By this occasion, I also had to question many of my beliefs; I was always looking at YouTubers as some sort of cartoon characters or personas who don’t really exist.
 And now, this belief was challenged as I feel that I’m exactly the same online as in real life.
 “Are you a cartoon character now?”—I’m sometimes asking myself.
 “Do cartoon characters even know that they are cartoon characters?”

 Furthermore, I’m amazed by how plastic the human brain is and how fast your boundaries can shift.
 If someone told me just a year ago that I would write a book, I would have laughed at them.
 But then, I came up with the idea in September 2019, and the book was out on Amazon just three months later.
 Similarly, if someone told me three months ago that I would have a YouTube channel, I would have laughed at them.
 But hey, this is what just happened.
 I don’t dare to think about what comes next.

 By the way, if you know PhD graduates with interesting career paths who would be willing to share their story, please don’t hesitate to drop me a message.
 This would be highly appreciated.
-Have a great weekend!
+Thank you so much in advance!

 Would you like to read more about my “first times”?